 If we do not successfully develop and eventually commercialize products, we will not obtain product revenue in future periods, resulting in significant harm to our financial position and adversely affecting our share price.
-We are currently conducting a Phase 2a clinical trial of IMR-687 in patients with SCD and plan to initiate a Phase 2b clinical trial in this patient population in the first half of 2020.
-In addition, a key element of our business plan is to expand the breadth of indications for IMR-687 for the treatment of β -thalassemia.
-A failure to establish IMR-687 as a viable treatment for β -thalassemia could harm our business prospects.
+We are currently conducting a Phase 2a clinical trial and an OLE clinical trial of IMR-687 in patients with SCD and recently dosed the first patient in a Phase 2b clinical trial in this patient population.
+In addition, a key element of our business plan is to expand the breadth of indications for IMR-687 for the treatment of β -thalassemia and HFpEF.
+We are currently conducting a Phase 2b clinical trial of IMR-687 in patients with β -thalassemia.
+A failure to establish IMR-687 as a viable treatment for β -thalassemia and/or HFpEF could harm our business prospects.
 In addition, we may explore IMR-687 in other indications or acquire additional product candidates for development.
 However, there can be no assurance that we will be successful in our efforts to identify or acquire other potential product candidates.
-Even if we acquire other product candidates, there can be no assurance that our development efforts will be successful.
+Even if we identify or acquire other product candidates, there can be no assurance that our development efforts will be successful.